-- Projected MCCP severity for 2017 is consistent with that for 2016 but 28% below that for 2011. - Average MCCP costs have declined in recent years at the same time as average medical costs have moderated.
+- Projected MCCP severity for 2017 is 3% below that for 2016 and 29% below that for 2011. - Average MCCP costs have declined in recent years as average medical costs have moderated and claim settlement rates have accelerated.

 Ultimate Medical Cost Containment (MCCP) Severities